Nintendo Space World: Legacy

 Some Shoshinkai and Space World events served as epicenters of some of the most intense anticipation within the video game industry of the late 1990s and the 2000s.
 At these shows, Nintendo launched the Super Famicom, GameCube, Game Boy Advance, Nintendo 64, 64DD, and all the core games at the time within the Super Mario, The Legend of Zelda, and Pokémon franchises.
 Some events showed exclusive videos, playable previews, and live technology demos of vital video game material that would never be seen again, leaving fans and press to build hype and intrigue for years.
 Ever since, video game historians would mine remnants of papers, video clips, interviews, and software from the show's corpus of media materials.
 This would be gleaned from trade press coverage at the time, revisited in celebrity developer interviews over the years, and from artifacts discovered in the world's secondary markets over the decades.

 In 2014, collectors discovered in a thrift shop in Japan the Super Mario 64 floppy disk for 64DD from Shoshinkai 1996.
 The global community of video game historians analyzed the software's cosmetic idiosyncrasies which had resulted from its disposable nature as a late improvised demonstration of the floppy drive prototype just for that one show.

 EarthBound 64 debuted at Shoshinkai 1996 with exclusive teaser videos and again as a demonstration in 1999.
 The game was only ever experienced by the public at this trade show, as one of the most anticipated and yet inexplicably unreleased games of Nintendo's history.
 In 2019, collectors discovered more video clips from the 1996 show, to be analyzed and canonized by EarthBound fandom.

-Space World 2000's technology demonstration session launched what would become the decade-long legend of Super Mario 128.
-It possessed the world's intrigue and created some of the highest anticipation of gaming history, in part because its exclusivity to this one brief event made it so mysterious.
+Space World 2000's technology demonstration session launched what became the decade-long legend of Super Mario 128.
+It possessed the world's intrigue and created some of the highest anticipation in gaming history, in part because its exclusivity to this one brief event made it so mysterious.
 Instead of becoming a real game, many pieces of its technology were sowed into various hit games such as Pikmin, Metroid Prime, and Super Mario Galaxy.